 chsh and set Nu to be your login shell.
 After a logout, on your next login you should be greeted with a shiny Nu prompt.

-Currently, prompt configuration is handled by installing Nu with the starship prompt support.
+Currently, prompt configuration is handled by installing Nu with the starship feature.
+The starship prompt can then be used via the

 Starship is a fun, colorful, and surprisingly powerful prompt.
 To configure it, follow the steps in their configuration manual.